Pumpkin Soufflé Pancakes

 - Using a hand-mixer or stand mixer with whisk attachment, whisk the egg whites over low speed until foamy.
 Increase speed to medium-high and whisk until stiff peaks form.
 Be careful not to over whip, as egg whites will start to breakdown and weep (release moisture) if not watched carefully.
 Note: Although it is not essential that the egg whites be room temperature before starting, it will make the process easier and more effective.
 Gently fold the egg whites, in two separate additions, into the pumpkin batter with a spatula.

 - Heat a tab of butter in large non-stick skillet over medium heat.
 Once the butter begins to sizzle, add batter to pan (you can always a test coin-sized pancake to check whether the pan is ready) to form 4-inch size pancakes.
-Note: I recommend making pancakes no larger than 4-inches in diameter, as they will become too delicate to flip if made much larger than this.
+Note: I recommend keeping the pancakes on the small side, as they will become too delicate to flip if made much larger.
 Since the pancake batter is light and fluffy, be sure to allow these pancakes to cook through properly before flipping on a griddle or non-stick pan.
 Look for small bubbles begin to form on the top of the pancake – this is the signature sign to start flipping.
 Carefully flip and continue to cook on other side until golden brown– adjusting heat as necessary.